-Brittney Raine Photography is a local photographer who has captured some of the most unique venues on the east coast (PA, NJ, & NY).
 Our hometown Philadelphia, PA features many historic and one-of-a-kind spaces.
 So Philadelphia wedding venues are definitely perfect for couples who are looking to add an unparalleled oneness to their special occasion.
-Brittney Raine recently shared her personal experience with documenting weddings at some Philadelphia locales, and she also gives an inside glimpse into all of the beauty that is cultivated at each location.
-We’re so thrilled to share a few of her Philadelphia favorites, so keep scrolling to uncover 12 totally unique wedding venues!
+We’re so thrilled to share a few of our Philadelphia favorites, so keep scrolling to uncover 14 totally unique wedding venues!

 Fairmount Park Horticulture Center (Fairmount, Philadelphia) – link

 Built around an 1876 Centennial Exposition building, The Fairmount Park Horticulture Center is not only one of our city’s treasured green spaces, it’s one of our favorite wedding venues.
 If you want those epic outdoor IG images, this is the place.
 The grounds offer some of the most beautiful and natural backdrops for wedding and engagement photos and the green house makes for a unique and inviting space for a reception.

 One coolest things about The Mann Center is that everyone has seen “that one concert” that they will always remember there.
 For us, it was Sigor Ros when they were on their first US tour, epic!
 So when we heard you can now have your wedding at The Mann, we got so excited!
 Couples can hold their ceremony on the actual Mann stage and then hold their tented reception overlooking the Philadelphia skyline, it’s really something special.
 Adding in the fact that The Mann offers only a handful of available dates each year makes this venue one of the most unique.